wkkxixi/MEIT/README.md

 ## Installation
 note: 3B means the option B for the third step
+Before 0A, you should firstly install Anaconda or virtuaulenv on your computer
 ### 0A.
 Setup the Anaconda environment (Easy)
 ```
 $ conda create -n riv python=python3.5 anaconda